jovialcore/tests-webhook-auto-syncer/README.md

  ### ⭐ Webhook auto syncer.

-## auto deploy tests webhooks to stripe dashboard for stripe payments.
+## Auto deploy tests webhooks to stripe dashboard for stripe payments.

 🐥 No need to manually add tests webhook endpoints (e.g the ones generated with nrgok) in stripe dashboard for everytime you restart your application testing payment.